-Each year, the Calsonic Kansei Group conducts a survey to assess how well the CK WAY, the common action guidelines for our employees, is being implemented.
+Each year, the Calsonic Kansei Group also conducts a survey to assess how well the CK WAY, the common action guideline for our employees, is being implemented.
 We use 64 multiple choice questions to determine how well the values in the 10 areas pursued in the CK WAY are being shared in the workplace, and to assess actual employee behavior.
 The results are used to develop action plans aimed at further improvements.

-Labor-Management RelationsGlobal System
+Labor/Management RelationsGlobal System

-We strive to improve the working conditions of our employees and revise relevant systems through regular opinion exchanges at labor-management roundtables and in the Working Style Improvement Committee.
-As of the end of March 2017, 100% of our employees (excluding those in managerial positions, re-hires, and non-regular workers) belonged to the CKGU.
+Based on the stance that healthy labor-management relations are essential for corporate growth, Calsonic Kansei and its Group companies in Japan have built stable labor-management relations with the Calsonic Kansei Group Union Confederation (CKGU), to which their employees belong.
+We strive to improve the working conditions of our employees and revise relevant systems through regular opinion exchanges at labor-management roundtables and in the Work Style Improvement Committee.
+As of the end of March 2018, 100% of our employees (excluding those in managerial positions, re-hires, and non-regular workers) belong to the CKGU.

 In order to help create a better society, the Calsonic Kansei Group is actively participating in cross-industry initiatives and advanced initiatives being promoted through industry-government-academia collaboration.

-Japan Auto Parts Industries Association (JAPIA)
+Japan Auto Parts Industries Association (JAPIA) (Vice Chair)

 Society of Automotive Engineers of Japan (JSAE)